Whildle/live-search/README.md

 # live-search
-Live search for a website
-fsdfsd
+An example of a live search implementation for your site